robocorp/robocorp/windows/docs/api/robocorp.windows.md

 - <b>`timeout`</b>:  The search for a child with the given locator will be retried until the given timeout (in **seconds**) elapses.
 At least one full search up to the given depth will always be done and the timeout will only take place afterwards.
 If not given the global config timeout will be used.
 Only used if `wait_for_element` is True.

-search_strategy: The search strategy to be used to find elements.

-`siblings` means that after the first element is found, the tree traversal should be stopped and only sibling elements will be searched.

-`all` means that all the elements up to the given search depth will be searched.
+- <b>`search_strategy`</b>:  The search strategy to be used to find elements. `siblings` means that after the first element is found, the tree traversal should be stopped and only sibling elements will be searched. `all` means that all the elements up to the given search depth will be searched.

 - <b>`wait_for_element`</b>:  Defines whether the search should keep on searching until an element with the given locator is found (note that if True and no element was found an ElementNotFound is raised).